MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 * Fill rounded rectangle: fix rendering when corner radius is higher than rectangle height.
 * An external image is closed twice when the application only checks if the image is available.
 * RLE1 image rendering when platform requires image pixels address alignment.
-* Manage the system fonts when the font generator is not embedded in the platform.
+* Manage the system fonts when the Font Generator is not embedded in the platform.
 * Have to wait the end of current drawing before closing an image.

 .. _MicroUI API 3.1.0: https://repository.microej.com/modules/ej/api/microui/3.1.0/